 “Shelly is in my opinion an exceptional advocate - she has an eye for detail which is second-to-none and works well into the night if necessary.
-Her analysis of the issues in a case are completely focussed and sharp.
+Her analysis of the issues in a case is completely focussed and sharp.
 A fighter for her client."

 Following a mixed criminal and family pupillage and early practice, Shelly now specialises exclusively in family law.